Coreoz/create-plume-react-project/README.md

 2. run `yarn build`
 3. run `npm link`

-Then it is possible to open a new terminal anywhere on the local computer and run: `npx create-plume-react-project --template admin --projectName admin-vel`
+Then it is possible to open a new terminal anywhere on the local computer and run: `npm init plume-react-project --template admin --projectName admin-vel`

 To test new changes, `yarn build` should be run.